 Transient Room Rentals

-The Town of Occoquan assesses a 2% tax on transient lodging in town.
-Transient Tax Form
+The Town of Occoquan assesses a 7% tax on transient lodging in town.
+Reporting businesses can use the Transient Tax Form to submit their reports and payments via mail or in-person at Town Hall or report and pay online here.

 *The information contained on this web page provides general guidance only and is not a substitute for and does not supersede in any way the requirements of the Occoquan Town Code or other relevant regulations.